Reader Success Story to the Big Island

 Pam

-This summer, I flew with my husband and two daughters to the Big Island of Hawaii.
-We stayed 7 days and 6 nights at the Hilton Waikoloa Village.
-The trip was 350,000 points for 6 nights.
+I flew with my husband and two daughters to the Big Island of Hawaii this summer.
+We stayed seven days and six nights at the Hilton Waikoloa Village.
+The trip was 350,000 points for six nights.
 With Hilton, the 5th night you stay is free on award stays.
-I acquired these points by signing up for the Hilton Surpass and the Hilton Honors and then followed it up with the Hilton Business in order to save a 5/24 spot.
+I acquired these points by signing up for two personal Hilton credit cards and one Hilton business card in order to save a 5/24 spot.
 I then referred my husband to each of the same cards.
-We combined the points to book our 6 nights.
+We combined the points to book our six nights.
 Booking an award stay also waives the resort fees!

 These cards were beneficial for our stay, as we were able to receive a room upgrade if available and we also received an $18.00 per day food/beverage credit.
 This was nice for covering drinks for the kids by the pool.